 Although behaviors may change, MQLs are typically identified as “hot leads” who are already informed of your product or service and are likely ready to take the next step.

-Sales-qualified leads, or SQLs, are MQLs who are defined as ready for the next stage in the sales process by both the marketing department by the sales team.
+Sales-qualified leads, or SQLs, are MQLs defined as ready for the next stage in the sales process by both the marketing department and the sales team.

 The MQL makes the transition to SQL by showing intent to purchase, like by requesting the attention of one of your salespeople, asking for a demo, or even indicating to one of your teammates that they’d like to make a purchase.

-How to Generate B2B Leads through Lead Generation Tools
+How to Generate B2B Leads through B2B Lead Generation Tools

 Here’s how to use lead generation tools to generate B2B leads: